 Or, try taking a reflective walk on Bird Island and stumble upon one of the Brunswick Islands’ hidden gems.
 About a mile and a half from the nearest public access beach point lies the Kindred Spirit Mailbox.
 Full of notebooks and pens for passersby to leave their thoughts, the Kindred Spirit Mailbox has united wanderlust souls for decades.
 This is a great place to leave behind any troubles from the past year and to move forward with the next.

 And if all else fails you can always relax with a glass (or bottle) of wine at the Silver Coast Winery.
 Known for their award-winning wines, the Silver Coast Winery has been a Brunswick Islands staple since its opening in 2002.
 There is truly no better place to keep your “less stress” resolution than North Carolina's Brunswick Islands.

 If your New Year’s resolution is to learn a new skill or hobby, well North Carolina’s Brunswick Islands is the place for you.
 Whether you are looking to pick up a new sport or improve on a coastal classic, the Brunswick Islands has it all.

 Gnarly dude!
 Ever look out into the waves and wonder what it would be like to surf like the pros?
-Well now you don’t have to.
-With the help of our seasoned professionals you will be hanging ten in no time!
-Or if you want a tamer option, try stand up paddle boarding or kayaking.
-Not only is great exercise and relaxing, but it will have you back out on the water time and time again.
+Well, now you don’t have to.
+With the help of our seasoned professionals, you will be hanging ten in no time!
+Or if you want a tamer option, try stand-up paddle boarding or kayaking.
+Not only is it great exercise and relaxing, but it will have you back out on the water time and time again.

 Don’t let the fear of breaking your New Year’s resolutions stop you from taking a beach vacation!
 Not only do the Brunswick Islands allow for you to participate in your resolutions, but they let you thrive at them.
 For more information on the Brunswick Islands, check out www.ncbrunswick.com.